Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: INTRODUCTION

 In the present work we shall have a closer look at the failure of the $k_T$ factorization for the hadron hadroproduction.
-If the residual soft divergences could be factorized from the collision, the universality of $f_{i/1}$ would be recovered at the price that Eq.~(\ref{fac}) involves an additional soft factor.
-However, the soft gluons are characterized by momenta in the Glauber region as stated before, in which the spectator line of $H_1$ can not be eikonalized \cite{CQ07,CQ06}.
+If the residual infrared divergence could be factorized from the collision, the universality of $f_{i/1}$ would be recovered at the price that Eq.~(\ref{fac}) involves an additional nonperturbative input.
+However, the infrared gluons are characterized by momenta in the Glauber region as stated before, in which the spectator line of $H_1$ can not be eikonalized \cite{CQ07,CQ06}.
 Therefore, the Ward identity argument used in standard factorization proofs \cite{GTB,CSS85} does not apply.
 It will be shown that the $k_T$ factorization actually holds at low $p_T$ (e.g., few GeV at Tevatron), though it breaks down at high $p_T$ as claimed in \cite{CQ06}.
-The argument is that the contour of a soft loop momentum can be deformed away from the Glauber region at low $p_T$, so the eikonal approximation applies to the spectator line of $H_1$.
-The soft gluons responsible for the factorization breakdown are then factorized into a soft factor, and the $k_T$ factorization is restored in the sense that $f_{i/1}$ maintains its universality.
-Since the soft factor is independent of hadron flavors, experimental constraints on its behavior from some processes are possible, based on which predictions for others can be made.
+The argument is that the contour of a loop momentum can be deformed away from the Glauber region at low $p_T$, so the eikonalization becomes valid as a leading-power approximation.
+The infrared gluons responsible for the factorization breakdown are then factorized into a soft factor, called a Glauber factor here, and the $k_T$ factorization is restored in the sense that $f_{i/1}$ maintains its universality.
+Since the Glauber factor is independent of hadron flavors, experimental constraints on its behavior from some processes are possible, based on which predictions for others can be made.

+In Sec.~II we analyze the pole structures of Figs.~\ref{fig1}(a) and \ref{fig1}(b), and explain that the contour of a loop momentum can be deformed away from the Glauber region at low $p_T$.
+The eikonal approximation is then applicable to the spectator line in the hadron $H_1$, and the residual infrared divergence discussed above is factorizable.
+The factorization is performed in the impact parameter space, and extended to two loops explicitly in Sec.~III.
+The all-order operator definition of the resultant Glauber factor is given in terms of Wilson lines.
+Before concluding, we show in Sec.~IV that the $k_T$ factorization can also be restored for the transverse single-spin asymmetry (SSA) in the low $p_T$ region of the hadron hadroproduction, with the residual infrared divergence being factorized into the same Glauber factor.